fumitoh/modelx/doc/source/tutorial.rst

 The cells ``fibo`` does not have values yet right after it is created.
 To get cells' value for a
-certain parameter, simply call ``fibo`` with the paratmer in parenthesis or in squre brackets::
+certain argument, simply call ``fibo`` with the paratmer in parenthesis or in squre brackets::

    >>> fibo[10]